Big Data: What It Is and How to Use It

 Call Center Metrics

-One benefit of big data is it provides keen insight into key performance indicators (KPIs).
+One benefit is providing keen insight into key performance indicators (KPIs).
 KPIs disclose the efficiency of a call center’s practices.
 The KPI metrics available for study include call abandonment rates, average handling and hold times, and first contact resolution – among many others.
 Receiving this data and studying it closely allows a business to determine if its call center representatives are trained properly for every type of interaction with customers and if the technology used within the call center is necessary and performing optimally to suit customers’ needs.

 Unless you live under a rock, odds are you have at least one social media account.
 These days, customers often interact with brands on social channels such as Facebook, Twitter, Instagram, and Snapchat.
-Whether it’s asking a question, finding information or leaving a review, many take to social media to fulfill some sort of need.
-Big data offers social listening tools that are essential for capturing every comment made about a business.
-From there, a call center can assess how customers feel about a certain brand and take immediate action to solve any and all issues.
+Whether it’s asking a question, finding information, or leaving a review, many take to social media to fulfill some sort of need.
+Now offered are social listening tools that are essential for capturing every comment made about a business and attributing them to a specific customer.
+From there, a call center can assess how customers feel about a certain brand and take immediate action to solve any issues.

 We touched ever so slightly on feedback via social media in the previous paragraph, but the form of customer feedback we’re discussing now deals more with customer surveys.
 When customers are asked specific questions about their experiences with a certain product or service, the information returned allows businesses to make improvements with precision.
 Customer surveys are perhaps one of the most useful data types, as they provide accurate opinions straight from the source.
 They also allow customers to make suggestions as an added way to improve upon what’s being sold.

 Big data offers a plethora of information about customers.
-Feelings about a product, purchasing habits and more are all available to a business through data, and studying that information wisely allows a call center to better understand its customers and create the positive experiences they deserve.
+Feelings about a product, purchasing habits, and more are all available to a business through data.
+Studying that information wisely allows a call center to better understand its customers and create the positive experiences they deserve.